sahilmcompro/broken-images-test/.github/ISSUE_TEMPLATE/new-development.md

 # MOCKs/Screenshots

-Please add any screenshots/MOCKs that are available for this feature
+Please add any screenshots/MOCKs that are available for this development

 # Access Patterns